-On October 5, 2001, as a result of the national crisis

-following the tragic events of September 11, 2001, Governor Tom Ridge resigned to answer the call of President George W. Bush to serve as the nation's first Director of the Office of Homeland Security.
+On October 5, 2001, as a result of the national crisis following the tragic events of September 11, 2001, Governor Tom Ridge resigned to answer the call of President George W. Bush to serve as the nation's first Director of the Office of Homeland Security.
 Lieutenant Governor Mark S. Schweiker was then sworn in as Governor and Robert C. Jubelirer, President Pro Tempore of the State Senate, as Lieutenant Governor.
-In the election of November 2002, the Democratic candidate, Edward G. Rendell, a former mayor of Philadelphia, was elected Governor by 53.5 percent of the vote, defeating the Republican candidate, the incumbent Attorney General Mike Fisher, as well as Green and Liberal Parties' candidates.
-Governor Rendell is the first Philadelphian to win the office since 1906.
-At the opening of the 186th General Assembly. in January 2003, Republicans had a majority of nine votes in the State Senate and fourteen in the House of Representatives.
-In the elections of November 2004 these legislative majorities were enlarged.
-Governor Rendell's policies have stressed property tax and health costs reductions, improved results from public education, environmental protection (especially the Growing Greener program), new revenue from gaming, mass transit reform, economic stimulation, and tourism.
+In the election of November 2002, the Democratic candidate, Edward G. Rendell, a former mayor of Philadelphia, was elected Governor by 53.5 percent of the vote, defeating the Republican candidate, the incumbent Attorney General Mike Fisher, as well as the Green Party and Liberal Party candidates.
+Governor Rendell was the first Philadelphian to win the office since 1906.
+In the November 2006 election, he was re-elected over Republican candidate Lynn Swann, a former Pittsburgh Steelers football star, sports announcer, and a motivational speaker.
+Swann was the first African American to be nominated for governor of Pennsylvania on a major party ticket.
+In the same election, incumbent U.S. Senator Rick Santorum, a Republican, was defeated by the Democrat Robert P. Casey, Jr., a former auditor general and state treasurer.
+Public criticism of a legislative vote to increase the salaries of its own members was in part responsible for many outgoing legislators refusing to run for re-election or being defeated for re-election.
+The November 2006 elections resulted in a Democratic majority in the House of Representatives for the first time in twelve years, although the new composition was only 102 Democrats to 101 Republicans.
+The state Senate elections produced a chamber that had a Republican majority of 29 to 21.